-WaveLength gives TVs and radios to lonely and isolated people living in poverty.
+WaveLength gives media technology to people who are lonely and living in poverty.

-The people we help are lonely for a variety of reasons.
-Some live with chronic illness or disability, and find it hard to leave their homes.
+The people we help are lonely for lots of different reasons.
+Some of them find it hard to leave home because of illness or restricted mobility.
 Some are elderly and living alone.
-Many are coming out of difficult situations like homelessness or domestic abuse, and as a result find it hard to build new friendships.
+Many are coming out of homelessness or domestic abuse, and know very few people or find it hard to make new friends.

-Staring at a blank wall does nobody any good.
-We open up a window on the world.
+Staring at a blank wall doesn’t do anybody any good.
+We open up a window to the world.

 Every piece of equipment we provide is brand new, and comes from a quality brand like Roberts, LG or Samsung.
 We can provide a range of televisions, radios, tablet computers and CD players.
 We can also provide equipment that is accessible for disabled people.